vscode-abl/vscode-abl/README.md

   "includeFileExtensions": [ ".i", ".f" ],
   "buildPath": [
     // Entries can have type 'source' or 'propath'.
 Path attribute is mandatory.
 Build attribute is optional (defaults to 'path').
 Xref attribute is optional (defaults to 'build/.pct' or '.builder/srcX')
+    // Source directories must be subdirectories of the project root directory.
+Relative paths are highly recommended.
     { "type": "source", "path": "src/procedures" },
     { "type": "source", "path": "src/classes" },
     // Include and exclude patterns are case-insensitive on Windows, and case-sensitive on any other operating system